exponential-idle-guides/exponential-idle-guides/src/view/guides/intro.md

 while playing this section of the game.

 ### Graduation routing
-When within ee5 of the graduation, turn off autoprestige.
+When you are within ee5 of the graduation, turn off autoprestige.
 It is faster to cruise than recover and push.
 Best bet is use the Graduation calculator on the [Phi*Tau Sheet].
 Please [contribute to the Phi*Tau] sheet before graduating.

 ### Student use routing
-Buy **all** available theories unless explicitly stated because theories are important to start as soon as possible as they function outside of the main game.
+Buy **all** available theories unless explicitly stated otherwise because theories are important to start as soon as possible as they function outside of the main game.

 Use the [star calculator] (by Niedzielan, AfuroZamurai, and Milla) and [student calculator] (by Eaux Tacous) for optimal distributions.